-When I first heard of a Vegas Ferris wheel, I wasn’t sure what to expect.
-Sure, Vegas is an adult carnival in many ways, but I pictured a rickety wooden wheel that would give you views of hotels.
-Boy, was I wrong.
+When I first heard of the High Roller Observation Wheel, I wasn’t sure what to expect.
+Sure, Vegas is an adult carnival in many ways, but I pictured a rickety wooden wheel that would give you views of hotels and hoards of walking tourists.

 Turns out, there’s no better way to relax after a long weekend of hiking in Arizona and Utah than with a cocktail and bird’s eye view of Las Vegas.
 What’s more, the wheel itself is state of the art, and on a clear day provides views of what seems like the entire state.

-If you’re looking to visit the Vegas Ferris wheel, here’s what you need to know before you go.
+If you’re looking to visit the High Roller Obersevation Wheel, here’s what you need to know before you go.